jgille/dropwizard-monitoring/README.md

 It adds a couple of features:

 * An endpoint on the admin port where you can get metadata about the service
-* A new health check endpoint where each health check contains more information than the original Dropwizard ones
+* A new health endpoint where each health check contains more information than the original Dropwizard ones
 * The possibility to report/push service health and metadata, similar to how metrics can be reported

 Additional information about the health checks